 Systems Mapping Project: Decarbonizing Existing Single-Family Homes

 With assistance from Presidio Graduate School (PGS Consults) and funding from BayREN, the Office of Sustainability convened a multi-stakeholder group to map out the challenges of decarbonizing existing single-family homes and identify opportunities for regional collaboration.
 We hosted focus groups with homeowners and contractors to uncover barriers and inefficiencies.
 After coming to a clearer common understanding of the complex system that governs home carbon emissions, the stakeholder group agreed on four, regionally coordinated actions that are believed to have the most significant impact.
-A final report will be available in spring 2021, and convenings of key players for each action will take place soon after.
+The final report detailing the project findings and next steps is available here: Systems Mapping Project Final Report.